goyek/goyek/README.md

 ## Wrapper scripts

-Instead of going into `build` directory and executing `go run .`, we highly recommend using wrapper scripts.
+Instead of executing `go run ./build`, we highly recommend using wrapper scripts, which can be used from any location.

 Simply add them to your repository's root directory: